sigstore/fulcio/docs/oid-info.md

 ## Directory

-Note that all values begin from the root OID 1.3.6.1.4.1.57264 [registered by Dan Lorenc][oid-link].
+Note that all values begin from the root OID 1.3.6.1.4.1.57264 [registered by Sigstore][oid-link].

+When adding additional OIDs under the root, please update the above link with the child OID.

 ## 1.3.6.1.4.1.57264.1 | Fulcio